gcc-mirror/gcc/gcc/config/sparc/sparc.md

 ;; Integer multiply/divide instructions.

-;; The 32 bit multiply/divide instructions are deprecated on v9, but at
+;; The 32-bit multiply/divide instructions are deprecated on v9, but at
 ;; least in UltraSPARC I, II and IIi it is a win tick-wise.

 (define_insn "mulsi3"